christsa/dgrasp/README.md

 5. [License](#license)

 ## Info

-This code was tested with Python 3.8 on Ubuntu 18.04 and 20.04.
+This code was tested with Python 3.8 on Ubuntu 18.04 and 20.04 and an NVIDIA GeForce RTX 2080 Ti.
+You require about 1.8GB of space because the repository comes with all the features of the physics simulation.

+The D-Grasp related code can be found in the raisimGymTorch subfolder.

 ## Installation